The Puginese is a hybrid dog that is the result of cross-breeding the beloved Pug with the Chinese Pekingese dog.

 The dog themselves loves the fuss and attention, although in the early days might prove a little skittish and restless until he or she knows what’s going on.

-With a medium length coat and not too much in the way of potential to shed, this dog is best groomed with a regular small dog grooming brush – there’s no need for any fancy equipment with this breed.
-Groom and brush along the natural lay of the fur coat, and all should be well.
+With a medium-length coat and not too much in the way of potential to shed, this dog is best groomed with a regular small dog grooming brush – there’s no need for any fancy equipment with this breed.
+Groom and brush along with the natural lay of the fur coat and all should be well.

 As a special treat, you can also have your Puginese professionally groomed and looked after at a dog salon, although this is more a luxury than a necessity.